 Orthodontics is the branch of dentistry that specializes in the diagnosis, prevention, and treatment of dental and facial irregularities.

 An orthodontist is a specialist who has special skills in managing tooth movement and facial development.
-To become an orthodontist, you must complete 10-11 years of additional education following high school: a standard four year baccalaureate program, then four years of dental school (thus becoming a dentist), and then a two or three year orthodontic residency-program.
+To become an orthodontist, one must complete 10-11 years of additional education following high school: a standard 4-year baccalaureate program, then four years of dental school (thus becoming a dentist), and then a 2- or 3-year orthodontic residency-program.

 Crowded teeth are more difficult to keep clean, which can lead to decay.
 Research indicates that certain bite conditions can cause gum disease and that most tooth alignment problems worsen with time if not treated.
 Some deep overbites can cause significant wear on the front teeth, and many believe that an adverse bite can cause or worsen head and neck pains.
 New research shows more incidences of adverse heart conditions with periodontal disease, which is more likely to occur when teeth are not properly aligned.

 Orthodontists know that most tooth alignment problems are handled more predictably in younger, growing patients and that treatment completed at the correct age may eliminate the need for costly future treatments or surgeries to correct worsening conditions in adulthood.

 The need for orthodontics begins with a desire to straighten teeth and make smiles more beautiful, confident, and healthy.
 At the free initial exam, the doctors at Fry Orthodontic Specialists will evaluate your bite and the position of the teeth and jaw.
 Treatment is recommended when the bite is misaligned and doesn’t allow the teeth to come together in a position that is healthy for the teeth, gums, and bones around the teeth.
 A proper bite shouldn’t cause the teeth to wear unevenly or excessively.